- International Admissions

 - CJ5620 Research Methods

-All students must complete the eight* core classes in order to graduate.
+All students must complete the seven core classes (21 credit hours) in order to graduate.
 It is strongly recommended that students take CJ 5000 within the first 9 - 12 credit hours.

-In addition, students wanting to do the thesis track must take CJ6600 Thesis class plus two elective classes.
+In addition, students wanting to do the thesis track must take CJ6600 Thesis class plus three elective classes (9 credit hours).
 Any other CJ4000 level or above course will serve as an elective course.
-Students wishing to do the non-thesis track must also take CJ5600 Individual Research plus three elective courses.
+Students wishing to do the non-thesis track must also take CJ5600 Individual Research plus four elective courses (12 credit hours).
 (See the table below for this information in table form along with what semesters these courses are offered in the classroom and online.)

 Consent to enroll in additional arranged courses must be obtained from the department graduate coordinator.
 These include CJ4602, CJ5600, or CJ5602.

 * CJ 5625 is no longer a required course for those students entering the M.S. program under the 2013-2014 Graduate Catalog and beyond.
+For those students under earlier catalogs, CJ 5625 is a required course.
 The course continues to be offered on a regular schedule in order to accommodate those students for whom CJ 5625 is a required course.
 It will count as elective credit for those students under the 2013-2014 or future Graduate Catalogs.

 To be considered for admission into the program of studies for the Criminal Justice M.S. degree, the applicant must have earned an undergraduate degree in criminal justice or a related field prior to enrollment at UCM in the coursework for the program, submitted a complete graduate program application, and earned a minimum grade point average of 3.00 on all undergraduate course work and 3.0 on all graduate course work.
 A student without a criminal justice degree may be required to complete up to 15 hours of background courses in criminal justice prior to taking graduate level courses.
 The requirement to take background courses may be waived by the Criminal Justice Graduate Coordinator based on previous courses taken and/or relevant professional experience.